rust-lang/rust/src/doc/trpl/ffi.md

 In these cases access to Rust data structures inside the callbacks is especially unsafe and proper synchronization mechanisms must be used.
-Besides classical synchronization mechanisms like mutexes, one possibility in Rust is to use channels (in `std::comm`) to forward data from the C thread that invoked the callback into a Rust thread.
+Besides classical synchronization mechanisms like mutexes, one possibility in Rust is to use channels (in `std::sync::mpsc`) to forward data from the C thread that invoked the callback into a Rust thread.

 If an asynchronous callback targets a special object in the Rust address space it is also absolutely necessary that no more callbacks are performed by the